KhartesViewer/khartes/README.md

 ### What the cursor is telling you

 As you worked, you probably noticed that the cursor often changed its appearance, depending on where it was in the slice.
-As a rule, the shape of the cursor tells you what will happen when you push the left mouse button.
+The rule is that the shape of the cursor tells you what will happen when you push the left mouse button.